Bardorf-logo-banner

 Legal Search Marketing – Why FindLaw and Martindale-Hubbell Miss the Mark

 By Ian M. Bardorf If you’re like many busy attorneys, you don’t have the time to stay up-to-date on the latest advances in Internet marketing.
 Your expertise is in helping your clients and providing high-quality legal services.
 You need a savvy partner that will design and implement a results-driven, cost-effective online marketing strategy.
 Most attorneys sign up with a company they believe will take care of their Internet marketing needs and help them stay current.
+Some of the biggest providers include FindLaw (a part of Westlaw) and Martindale-Hubbell.
+These are established companies that were founded to produce legal research in the form of print directories and have since moved into the world of online publications and marketing.
+Many of you have paid to appear in

 Read More »